remy/remysharp.com/public/drafts/me-on-react-an-old-dog.md

 ### What stacktraces?

 I've had mixed experience with stacktraces and React.
 In fact, the current version of CRA comes with a really good error reporting system that gives me both the source trace (which is often useless to me), but also offers a mapped trace (showing my original code), and rather magically clicking on the line will jump open to Sublime in the file and line in question.
-All this is overlayed in the browser window and can be dismissed if I want to ignore the error and continue with the app.
+All this is overlaid in the browser window and can be dismissed if I want to ignore the error and continue with the app.

 However, I've also experienced the version of reporting that's so abstracted from my code and original source that the only clues I have to the location of the error is by asking myself: what did I just change?
 Frustratingly Next.js (at present) suffers from this in my experience with it.